k-tomaszewski/eternal-db/README.md

 ## Design decisions
 1. Project is developed in Java 21.
-2. Records are kept formatted as single line JSON, thus a single data file has a format similar to JSON Lines: https://jsonlines.org/
+2. Records are kept formatted as single line JSON each.
-3. Each line in a data file is beginning with timestamp being number of millis from the Epoch (as given by `System.currentTimeMillis()`) and formatted with radix of 32 (to use less disk space), followed by the tab character, followed by JSON.
+3. Each line in a data file is beginning with timestamp being number of millis from the Epoch (as given by `System.currentTimeMillis()`) and formatted with radix of 32 (to use less disk space), followed by the tab character, followed by JSON one-liner.
 4. Unix line endings are used in data files, as it is only 1 byte and it makes it easier to detect corrupted file.
 5. Data are persisted as a disk files in directory tree that is representing periods of time.
 6. Project is avoiding unnecessary dependencies.
 No Vavr, Project Reactor, Guava, etc.
 7. The database should be easy to use in Spring Boot based application.
+8. By design there is no protection against improper use like two Eternal-db instances (class `Database`) writing independently using overlapping directories on disk.
+Just to keep it simple.
+9. A single Eternal-db database folder can be shared by multiple independently used read-only Eternal-db instances (class `ReadOnlyDatabase`).

 ## Usage
 ### Dependency